dntwaritag/FutureGaze/README.md

 samples, guidance on mobile development, and a full API reference.

 FutureGaze
-FutureGaze is a simple Flutter-based app designed to provide users with a fun and insightful prediction about their future!
+FutureGaze is a simple Flutter-based app designed to provide users with a fun and insightful predictions about their future!
 The app allows users to input text, click a button, and display a static prediction.
 Built using Flutter, FutureGaze offers a clean and responsive user interface suitable for all devices.

 Features
 User Input: Users can input data using a text field.